Evensgn/MIPS-simulator/README.md

 # MIPS-simulator

+Zhou Fan (@Evensgn)

-Course project of PPCA 2017 (MS106), ACM Honors Class, SJTU.
+This is a course project of PPCA 2017 (MS106), ACM Honors Class, SJTU.

 ## Related Documents